cortexlabs/cortex/docs/clients/environments.md

 cortex delete my-api --env cluster2
 ```

-## Example: configure `cortex` CLI to connect to an existing cluster
+## Configure `cortex` CLI to connect to an existing cluster

-If you are installing the `cortex` CLI on a new computer, you can configure it to access an existing Cortex cluster.
+If you are installing the `cortex` CLI on a new machine, you can configure it to access an existing Cortex cluster.

-On the computer which already has the CLI configured, run:
+On the machine which already has the CLI configured, run:

 ```bash
 cortex env list